The 50 greatest football managers of all time

 It's a title bestowed upon you that is achieved through no less than total dedication, loyalty and a burning desire to give your heart and soul to the cause.
 Ottmar Hitzfeld earned legendary status, not once, but twice, with the two biggest clubs in German football.

-Firstly at Borussia Dortmund and then Bayern Munch, the man's supreme marshalling of his troops ultimately meant he obliterated all the competition on a march towards the upper echelons of German football.
+Firstly at Borussia Dortmund and then Bayern Munich, the man's supreme marshalling of his troops ultimately meant he obliterated all the competition on a march towards the upper echelons of German football.
 Brushing aside those in his way, he won everything with Die Borussen, before eventually repeating the feat in Bavaria.
-On a one-way trajectory towards Bundesliga royalty, Hitzfeld now stands in a league of his own.

 The former European Cup-winning player navigated what should have been a perilous transitional period to transform the ageing Galacticos of Ferenc Puskas and Alfredo Di Stefano into the youthful Ye-Ye's (named after the Beatles chorus in She Loves You) of Amancio and Pirri, while keeping them at the very apex of Spanish and world football.